PantelisAndrianakis/Breezy/documentation/concurrency/zone-model.md

 The zone model is Breezy's **recommended architecture** for a concurrent service.
 You shard your state into **zones** - per tenant, account, region, or whatever boundary fits your domain - and give each zone to a single breeze that **exclusively owns its data**.
 Inside a zone there are **no locks**; across zones, breezes talk through [channels](channels.md).
 This scales across all your cores with near-zero contention.

+Zones are the **fast path**, not a safety requirement: sharing a container across breezes is automatically safe in Breezy (each operation is atomic and memory-safe, with no locking in your code).
+The zone model is how you make a service *fast* - data that stays zone-local keeps non-atomic reference counts and lock-free containers.

 ← [Back to the guide](../guide.md)

 ---